TadhgCahill/ssu_sustainability/README.md

 Dash callbacks are python functions that allow this app to be interactive.
 Dash listens for changes in component properties, for example if a checkbox is checked or unchecked in the filters section, Dash sees this and automatically runs whatever function we assigned to run.
 This folder contains ALL of the callbacks, separated by folder corresponding to their location on the frontend.
 There are three main locations as of writing this, startup (the page that cycles images and facts), homepage (the main page with the map), and building page (the page you get to when clicking on a building marker on the map).

 The below callback is for the filters section.
 Based on the units and timestamp start and end dates that the user selects, (by interacting with the elements with ids timestamp-filter or unit-filter), this callback will automatically update the building locations available to the user.
 This is because we want the user to interact with ONLY the buildings that have data based on their selection.
-See callbacks/homepage/location_filter_callback.py for the entire code.
+See callbacks/homepage/location_filter_callback.py for the entire block of code.
 ```
 # example callback